Fragile Future: Background

 On August 7, 2006, it was announced that the band had left Victory Records, citing a lack of royalty payment and filed a lawsuit against them.
 On December 6, the band announced they had written 11 songs for a new album.
 In May 2007, a judge declared that the band could record albums for any record label.
 However, the band's contract required them to release another two albums through Victory Records.
 In May 2007, a demo, titled "Come Back Home", was made available for streaming.
 By this point, the group had written 23 songs.
 They went on a month-long trek across the US with From First to Last, Secondhand Serenade, Brighten, and Powerspace, and then appeared on that year's Warped Tour.
-Following this, the began recording their third album.
+Following this, they began recording their third album.
 Sessions were held at Hype Dance Studio in Chico, California, with Jeff Schneeweis acting as main producer, and the band co-producing.
 Schneeweis mixed the recordings, before the album was mastered by Kevin Bartley at Capitol Studios.

 Musical style and song selection

 Fragile Future is seen as a departure from the band's original post-hardcore style, present on their first two albums.
 The album introduced a friendlier sound, much closer to pop rock.
 Due to the death of unclean vocalist Casey Calvert, there is a noticeable absence of harsh vocals on the record.
 The album is also the first release by the band to employ guitar solos, which were rarely heard on the band's previous releases, with the exception of "Breathing in Sequence" from If Only You Were Lonely.

+JT Woodruff said, "It definitely sounds like Hawthorne Heights.
+We didn’t write 13 curveballs or whatever.
+There are a couple of things we’ve never done before, but it definitely sounds rock.
+There’s not a whole lot of polished pop sounds to it or whatever.
+The guitars are blazing.
+Everything’s loud.
+The drums pound pretty hard.
+As far as the actual songs, we wrote a whole lot of songs and then kind of whittled them down into a collection of songs that we thought sounded a little bit different from each other.
+We didn’t want to have the same types of songs."